Find flights

 There are three levels of lounge access for Singapore passengers at Changi, while airports elsewhere typically have a single lounge option.
 At the highest level is Singapore’s first-class lounge and “The Private Room” which offers the finest champagne, sit-down dining, and individual bedrooms.
 The SilverKris Lounge is reserved for business class passengers while the Krisflyer Gold Lounge is for select elite passengers.

 At airports without a SilverKris lounge, passengers may be directed to airline partner lounges.
-In Los Angeles, business class passengers use the Star Alliance Lounge, in New York (JFK), passengers use the Virgin Atlantic Clubhouse, and at San Francisco and Houston, passengers use the United Polaris Lounge.
+For example, in Los Angeles, business class passengers use the Star Alliance Lounge, while in New York (JFK), Suites passengers and Solitaire PPS Club members get access to the Virgin Atlantic Clubhouse, though business class passengers typically use a contract lounge.

 Loyalty program

-Singapore’s loyalty program, called KrisFlyer, lets frequent fliers earn and redeem miles on Singapore Airlines, Star Alliance carriers (such as United Airlines and Air Canada), and other partner airlines.
-One unique element of KrisFlyer?
-It partners with all of the major U.S. credit card rewards programs.
-That means if you need extra KrisFlyer miles, perhaps to book an award seat, you can transfer points from the likes of American Express, Chase, Citi, and Capital One.
+Singapore’s loyalty program is called KrisFlyer.
+It lets you earn and redeem miles on Singapore Airlines, its Star Alliance partners (like United and Air Canada), and other partner airlines.
+One of the great things about KrisFlyer is that it partners with all the major U.S. credit card rewards programs.
+That means if you need more miles for a dream trip, you can transfer points from American Express, Chase, Citi and Capital One.

 Booking using miles